Why Diversity Matters

 Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The "traditional" college student is thought to be between the ages of 18-22.
-At American Academy of Art, 79.5% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank The Academy #2,826 in the nation for student age diversity.
+Traditionally, students range in age from 18 to 21.
+At American Academy of Art, 82.2% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank The Academy #3,826 in the nation for student age diversity.

 Review Age Diversity at The Academy

-Analyze the age range of The Academy undergraduates with the following bar chart.
+Analyze the age range of The Academy students with the following chart.

 Questions About Diversity